 Effective management of the country's water resources is faced with numerous challenges.
-These include the multiplicity of water-related agencies without a clear and/or unified objective, increasing hydrologic variability and irregularity under a changing climate, the inadequacy of water-related information, the poor planning and financing of infrastructure, the unaddressed competing and changing priorities of water infrastructure uses, and the inefficient water utilization and delivery of irrigation systems.
+These include the multiplicity of water-related agencies without a clear and/ or unified objective, increasing hydrologic variability and irregularity under a changing climate, the inadequacy of water-related information, the poor planning and financing of infrastructure, the unaddressed competing and changing priorities of water infrastructure uses, and the inefficient water utilization and delivery of irrigation systems.

-The weak and fragmented institutional setup continues to be a fundamental hindrance in the sector.
+The weak and fragmented institutional set-up continues to be a fundamental hindrance in the sector.
 As of 2021, there are over 30 water-related agencies with overlapping and at times conflicting mandates or functions over the country's water resources.
-The lack of coordination between said government agencies and the varied users of the resource results in unintegrated or "siloed" planning and policy-making, characterized by subsector-, program-, or project-specific government interventions in water supply, sewerage and sanitation provision, irrigation delivery, flood management, watershed management, and coastal management, without proper regard for the other uses of the resource.
+The lack of coordination between said government agencies and the varied users of the resource results in unintegrated or siloed planning and policy making, characterized by subsector-, program-, or project-specific government interventions in water supply, sewerage and sanitation provision, irrigation delivery, flood management, watershed management, and coastal management, without proper regard for the other uses of the resource.
 Water decisions and financing priorities are often made according to political jurisdictions and influences without due regard for hydrologic boundaries such as river basin or aquifer boundaries as planning or management units.
-Said fragmentation issue is further aggravated disabilities) also remains digitally excluded with the existing digital services not designed to cater to their special needs.

-when comprehensive land use plans are divorced or unharmonized from water use and resource plans.
+Said fragmentation issue is further aggravated when comprehensive land use plans are divorced or unharmonized from water use and resource plans.

 Hydrologic variability and erracity further complicates water resources management and planning.
 The increase in hydrologic variability (i.e., large fluctuations of seasonal rainfall or extreme weather events) as an impact of climate change is another major challenge to the sector.
 Extreme weather events such as intense rainfall (resulting in floods), strong winds and typhoons (resulting in storm surges), and prolonged hot seasons (resulting in droughts and decreased agricultural productivity) have become more frequent in recent years.
 Weather patterns fluctuate over time and vary widely in different parts of the country, thus requiring location-specific flood and drought mitigation schemes, as well as water infrastructures that are adaptable to changing climate conditions.
-Climate change effects on the water cycle will continue to strain built infrastructures through increased salinization, evaporation, and physical damages.
+Climate change effects on the water cycle will continue to strain built infrastructures through increased evaporation, salinization, and physical damages.
 These will not only affect service provision efficiency, but also incur recovery costs, economic losses, and societal impacts.